-Despite the distance that separates them, these unique areas are all included in our Fair for Life Project and covered under the same organic certification.
-Many of these plots are only a few acres, surrounded by remote and pristine land with a rich agricultural history.
-Most of the farms grow multiple crops, using an intercropping method that creates a diverse patchwork of food and medicinal plants.
+Despite the distance that separates them, these unique areas are all included in our Fair for Life Project and are covered under the same organic certification.
+Many of the individual plots are only a few acres, surrounded by remote and pristine land with a rich agricultural history.
+Most of the farms grow multiple crops, using an intercropping method that creates a diverse patchwork of food crops and plants used in herbal remedies.

-Intercropping, planting multiple species on the same plot of land, also has many benefits.
-This variation helps avoid some of the problems we see with monocultures, which tends to attract pests and disease.
+Intercropping—planting multiple species on the same plot of land—also has many benefits.
+This variation helps avoid some of the problems we see with monocultures, which tend to attract pests and disease.
 The farmers also have diversified cash crops to harvest at different stages through the growing cycle, thereby spreading their income throughout the year.

 While these changes bring many benefits, Mountain Rose Herbs wanted to do more to benefit our farmers by increasing yields, biodiversity, and disease resistance.
-We enlisted plant scientists from Bangalore University in India, who grafted the trees to increase yields and reduce the chances of disease.
+Plant scientists from Bangalore University in India grafted the trees to increase yields and reduce the chances of disease.
 Grafting is the practice of taking a hearty root stock from a native tree and splicing a different top on it, called a scion.
 The scion is the part of the tree that produces fruits.

 This natural horticultural method has been used for centuries in many fruit and nut varieties, and it is the same technique used in orchard tree production that gives us the legendary apple tree with multiple apple varieties growing from the same trunk.
 By employing this ancient method, we are able to add value to the trees by grafting specially selected, productive tree tops directly onto the disease-resistant bottoms that will thrive in the region for which they are destined.
 The grafted scion grows together with the root stock, and the vascular tissues join, forming one complete tree.

-It was a rare pleasure to be able to hand-deliver the special trees to the farmers on their land.
-And it was such a joy to be able to express (in person!) our gratitude for their hard work that eventually becomes the high-quality spices offered at our shop that arrive on your doorstep.
+It was such a joy to be able to express (in person!) our gratitude for the farmers’ hard work that eventually becomes the high-quality spices that arrive on your doorstep.